aptech/tspdlib/docs/coint_ghansen.rst

 Purpose
 ----------------

-Tests for the null of no cointegration against the alternative of cointegration with a structural break in the mean.
+Computes the tests for the null of no cointegration against the alternative of cointegration with a structural break in the mean.

 Format
 ----------------